-- If concerns persist the next point of contact would be the SENDCO (Mrs Kembrey). - If the issue cannot be resolved, then further discussion can be arranged with the Head Teacher (Miss Chappell). - The named governor for SEND are Mrs Claire Gauld and she can be contacted via the school on 0191 2370419 or by email to admin@seghill.northumberland.sch.uk - If the matter can still not be resolved then our SEND Officer at Northumberland County Council can be contacted through the switch board at County Hall. - Parent Partner Support and Mediation services are also available contact County Hall for details.
+- If concerns persist the next point of contact would be the SENDCO (Mrs Knowles). - If the issue cannot be resolved, then further discussion can be arranged with the Head Teacher (Miss Chappell). - The named governors for SEND are Mrs Claire Gauld and Mr Paul Frost and they can be contacted via the school on 0191 2370419 or by email to admin@seghill.northumberland.sch.uk - If the matter can still not be resolved then our SEND Officer at Northumberland County Council can be contacted through the switch board at County Hall. - Parent Partner Support and Mediation services are also available contact County Hall for details.